samimath/samimath.github.io/_pages/about.md

 # Hey there!

 My name is a Sami, I'm currently working as a data scientist with training in math, and music.
-This is my personal website where I share a bit more about my background and interests, as well as resources on things I enjoy learning.
-Check out

-I am originally from Macau, a tiny (6 square miles) seaside city in South Eastern China that is now known as Vegas in the East due to its large gambling and tourism industry.
+I am originally from Macau, a tiny seaside city in South Eastern China that is now known as Vegas in the East due to its large gambling and tourism industry.
 Historical fun fact : Macau is simultaneously [the first and the last European colony in Asia](https://www.chicagotribune.com/news/ct-xpm-1999-12-22-9912220059-story.html).
+In my spare time, I enjoy being in the outdoors, cooking, playing music, and learning new things.

+This website is a personal project for me to finally start documenting things I enjoy doing.
+You'll find things about exploratory data analysis, machine learning, visualization, and also, cats.